girot-ethz/ddm/11_QGIS_Topography.md

 ## Clipping the Raster Layer

-To limit the rater layer to the area we are interested in select the merged raster layer and go to Raster > Extraction > Clip Raster by Extend.
+To limit the raster layer to the area we are interested in select the merged raster layer and go to Raster > Extraction > Clip Raster by Extend.
 Make sure the merged raster layer is selected at the top.
 For the field "Lcuping Extend" choose "Draw on Canvas".
 Alternatively you could also use a preset rectangular shapefile as a clipping boundary.
 Click "Run" and close the window.

 ![QGIS_LayerClipping](/doc/QGIS_ClippingLayer.jpg)